Courses

 banner

-How Does the Mass Flow Hypothesis Explain Phloem Transport?
+What Is the Mass Flow Hypothesis and How Does It Explain Phloem Transport

 This theory was proposed by German plant physiologist Ernst Munch in 1930.
 It is stated by the mass flow hypothesis that the translocation of glucose and other sugars within phloem are caused by a never-ending flow of water and dissolved nutrients between the source (a place where sugars are made) and sink (where sugars are utilized).
 A diffusion gradient or osmotic gradient is caused due to the high concentration of sugar and other organic substances by the phloem source cells.
 This results in water being drawn out from adjacent xylem and hydrostatic pressure which moves the sap.
 Above stated theory is the closest explanation available to describe mass flow in the phloem.